 The Nominating Committee will duly consider and recommend to the full Board whether to accept or reject the resignation offer received from each director who received a majority withhold vote.
 Following the recommendation of the Nominating Committee, the independent members of the Board will make a determination of the action to take with respect to the offer of resignation, not later than the 90th day immediately succeeding the date of the written certification of the shareholder vote by said inspector(s) of election.
-The Nominating Committee and the Board will evaluate any such tendered offer of resignation, in accordance with their fiduciary duties to, and in furtherance of the best interests of, the Company and its stockholders.
-The Board may accept or reject the offer of resignation, or it may decide to pursue additional actions, including, without limitation, the following:
+The Nominating Committee and the Board will evaluate any such tendered offer of resignation, or it may decide to pursue additional actions, including, without limitation, the following: